 Rich orange-gold luster, a great strike, and very clean surfaces.
 A common coin in average grades but truly scarce in Gem.
 Only 7 have graded better than this beautiful coin at NGC.

 CAC approved.
 Spectacular blazing gold luster with an orange peel hue.
-My favorite St. Gaudens date because they come so nice!
+A favorite date with collectors because it's a 'D' mint and also because they come with such wonderful color and flash.

 From a mintage of just over 3 million, perhaps a thousand coins escaped the Treasury's melting pot.
 This example has nice orange-gold luster and a solid strike.
 There are scattered marks, but the surfaces are much cleaner than usually seen on a MS-60.